18 Youth Group Games, Lessons, & Activities for Churches

 Icebreaker Youth Group Games

-Icebreakers are a great way to start your event or make a transition.
+Icebreakers are a great way to start church events.
 These activities get everyone up and moving, and they help encourage kids to mingle and come out of their shells a bit (which is why some people refer to them as “mixers”).

 Prep time: 0 minutes